Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Recursive Koopman Model for Varying System Dynamics

 \subsubsection{Varying Forgetting Factor}

 Due to the better performance, we use a variable forgetting factor $\lambda_k$, see \cite{FKY81},

 where

-is the error between the measured and the predicted system output. $\vec{P}_y$ is a projection matrix to extract the output $y$ from the lifted states and

-is an assumed measurement noise with the variance $\sigma_{e,k}$ , which is a posteriori determined by the error behavior \eqref{eq:e_post}, and $N_0$ is an adjustable sensitivity factor.
-If the accuracy \eqref{eq:acc_limit} even exceeds $\varepsilon_{high}$, the adaptation speed is increased by multiplying $\Sigma_0$ by a gain factor $ \mu_{\Sigma}>1$.
+is the error between the measured and the predicted system output. $\vec{P}_y$ is a projection matrix to extract the output $y$ from the lifted states and $\Sigma_{0,k}=\sigma_{e,k} N_0$ is an assumed measurement noise with the variance $\sigma_{e,k}$ , which is a posteriori determined by the error behavior \eqref{eq:e_post}, and $N_0$ is an adjustable sensitivity factor.
+If the accuracy, cf.~\eqref{eq:acc_limit}, even exceeds $\varepsilon_{high}$, the adaptation speed is increased by multiplying $\Sigma_{0,k}$ by a gain factor $ \mu_{\Sigma}>1$.
 Note here that the described strategy is only applicable for systems with a one-dimensional output, otherwise the use of multiple varying forgetting factors would be necessary.